Table of Contents

 Why is it important a remote controller for your camera?

-Just bought a camera, now what?
+I just bought a camera, now what?
 The first impulse is to shoot everything – everywhere.
-The enthusiasm goes down day by day, it is normal.
-What comes after really matter.
-Do you still enjoy it, is it still challenging you or the newest toy just become old?
+The enthusiasm goes down day by day; it is reasonable, what comes after matters.
+Do you still enjoy it, is it always challenging you, or has the newest toy just become old?

 Feeling the joy

 For me, it was simple, but not necessarily the right way.
 In the beginning, I bought a cheap camera, and I started shooting everything and trying to improve myself, reading a lot, studying others’ photos, and slowly climbing to the top of my goals to see that another climb follows.